Restructuring and insolvency in Norway: overview

 However, case law provides that there are circumstances where the court will be prepared to pierce the corporate veil and find shareholders personally liable.
 This does not, in itself, abolish the company's position as a separate legal entity; rather it is a form of shareholder liability.
 Although each case will depend on the court's assessment of the particular circumstances, the court has pierced the corporate veil where:

-A shareholder or secured creditor has a right of control over the company so that the company is in reality not organisationally or financial independent as required by the Companies Act 1997.
+A shareholder or secured creditor has a right of control over the company so that the company is in reality not organisationally or financially independent as required by the Companies Act 1997.

 The company has been under-capitalised compared to the financial risk involved in its operations for a long time (under-capitalisation may not in itself be a legal reason to pierce the corporate veil, but may indicate the company is not sufficiently independent of its owners).